-It’s not uncommon for new anglers to be interested in purchasing a Centerpin combo because getting a combo is easy and it’s cheap.
+It’s not uncommon for new anglers to be interested in purchasing a Centerpin combo because they believe getting a combo is easier and cheaper.
 I have done a lot of research to see if there is a good Centerpin combo available and this is what I found.

 The best Centerpin combo for beginners is the Lamiglas Redline HS CenterSpin Float rod combined with a Raven Matrix Centerpin reel.
 This is a medium-priced combo that will last you for many years and will work on any river.
 There are Centerpin combos that are less expensive or more expensive.

-As a top Centerpin fishing guide I have used more Centerpin rods and reels than I can remember and I have taught thousands of anglers how to fish so all my recommendation are based on what I have used and learned over 30 years of fishing with Centerpin rods and reels.
+As a Centerpin fishing guide, I have used more Centerpin rods and reels than most anglers, so all my recommendations are based on what I have used and what I have learned over 30 years of fishing with Centerpin rods and reels.

 Packaged Centerpin Combo